 Michael Waddington is a criminal defense lawyer and best-selling author that defends cases in military courts worldwide.
-He also defends military personnel that are under investigation and have not yet been charged.
-He specializes in defending serious criminal cases including sex crimes, war crimes, violent crimes and white collar crimes.
+He also defends military personnel who are under investigation and have not yet been charged.
+Mr. Waddington specializes in defending serious criminal cases including sex crimes, war crimes, violent crimes and white collar crimes.

-He has been reported on and quoted by hundreds of major media sources worldwide and has provided consultation services to CNN Investigative Reports, 60 Minutes, Katie Couric, ABC Nightline, the BBC, German Public Television, CNN, CBS, the 2010-2012 Golden Globe winning TV series “The Good Wife” and other various international media outlets.
+He has been reported on and quoted by hundreds of major media sources worldwide and has provided consultation services to CNN Investigative Reports, “60 Minutes”, Katie Couric, ABC’s “Nightline”, the BBC, German Public Television, CNN, CBS, the 2010-2012 Golden Globe winning TV series “The Good Wife”, and other various international media outlets.

 He is the author of the bestselling book, The Art of Trial Warfare: Winning at Trial Using Sun Tzu’s The Art of War.
 (Click here to view the book on Amazon).
 In 2016, he published Trial Warrior’s Book of Wisdom: A Compilation of Quotes for Success in Law and Life, an Amazon bestseller.

 Mr. Waddington is a co-author of the book, Pattern Cross-Examination for Sexual Assault Cases: A Trial Strategy & Resource Guide (Click here to view the book), published by the National Association of Criminal Defense Lawyers (NACDL), the preeminent organization in the United States advancing the mission of the nation’s criminal defense lawyers to ensure justice and due process for persons accused of crime or other misconduct.

 Mr. Waddington teaches trial advocacy across the United States.
 In 2018, for the third year in a row, he lectured at the National Trial Lawyers Summit, Mr. Waddington shared the stage with legendary attorneys F. Lee Bailey (one of OJ Simpson’s lawyers), Mark Geragos (who defended Michael Jackson, Chris Brown, and other celebrities), and Mark O’Mara (George Zimmerman’s lawyer), and Roy Black (who defended William Kennedy Smith & Rush Limbaugh), to teach cutting edge trial techniques to attorneys from across the USA.
 In 2016, Mr. Waddington also lectured at the prestigious Trial Lawyers Summit.